joeclark-phd/multimarkov/README.md

 ## Release notes:

+0.4.0: The addition of a method `with_rng()` on the builder allows you to add a custom RNG, for example, if you want to use a random number seed.
+Thanks RicardRC.

 0.3.0: Mostly rewritten; now `T` can be any `Eq + Hash + Clone`, and doesn't need `Copy`, which means we can use sequences of strings.
 I also introduced a real "builder" struct, MultiMarkovBuilder.